What is Meditation

 Biochemical Sensing Instead of Known Feelings

-Take any feeling, especially one that is fresh and prominent.
+Take any feeling, especially one that is fresh and prominent under this pixellating magnifying glass.
 If time and space allow, lie down and examine it closely.
 It could be a cluster of fear tightening the stomach or a tension constricting the throat.
 When contemplating someone you love, you might feel warmth radiating from the chest or a pleasant lightness spreading throughout the body.
 Notice the sensation of lightness when feeling happy—how it subtly manifests in different areas of your body.

 Now, as you step into the anatomical landscape of these so-called familiar emotions, you may uncover a profoundly simple truth: behind the culturally and linguistically defined labels of anger, joy, jealousy, love, offense, or well-being lie abstract biochemical sensations rooted in various locations of the inner body.
 What I refer to as energy is nothing more than biochemical sensory phenomena displayed on the interoceptive stage of awareness.
 And, as I’ve repeated like a mantra, all we do in meditation is add the light of pure consciousness to this inner experience.